 If you want to be able to take out individual sized portions then you can use an ice cube tray to freeze it in as well.

-Defrost it overnight in the fridge or at room temperature on the kitchen counter.
+Defrost it overnight in the fridge.

 Muhammara Walnut and Red Pepper Dip